pulumi/docs/content/docs/reference/how.md

 Next, we run `pulumi up`.
 When the program runs to completion, it runs the two `new aws.s3.Bucket()` statements.
 So, the language host registers two resources with the engine.

 The engine consults the last deployed state on pulumi.com, and determines that these resources do not already exist.
-So, the engine calls the AWS resource provider, requesting that it create a security group.
-Once the operation succeeds, this state is written to the last-deployed checkpoint.
+So, the engine calls the AWS resource provider, requesting that it creates the two AWS S3 buckets.
+Once the operations succeed, this state is written to the last-deployed checkpoint.
 So, the resource list will be similar to the following:

 ```
 stack mystack